tiukenywil11/mern-stack-demo/README.md

 ## Part 1: ExpressJS APIs, and mongodbd instance

 Database:
 Check 'database' directory for instructions on how to deploy db.

-Following databases were created.
+Following databases were created:
 - mongodb://root:example@localhost:27017
 - mongodb://admin:password@localhost:27017/mernapp